Spamdexing: Referrer log spamming

 Referrer spam takes place when a spam perpetrator or facilitator accesses a web page (the referee), by following a link from another web page (the referrer), so that the referee is given the address of the referrer by the person's web browser.

 Some websites have a referrer log which shows which pages link to that site.
 By having a robot randomly access many sites enough times, with a message or specific address given as the referrer, that message or Internet address then appears in the referrer log of those sites that have referrer logs.
 Since some Web search engines base the importance of sites on the number of different sites linking to them, referrer-log spam may increase the search engine rankings of the spammer's sites.
 Also, site administrators who notice the referrer log entries in their logs may follow the link back to the spammer's referrer page.

 Countermeasures

 Because of the large amount of spam posted to user-editable webpages, Google proposed a "nofollow" tag that could be embedded with links.
 A link-based search engine, such as Google's PageRank system, will not use the link to increase the score of the linked website if the link carries a nofollow tag.
 This ensures that spamming links to user-editable websites will not raise the sites ranking with search engines.
-Nofollow is used by several websites, such as Wordpress, Blogger and Wikipedia.
+Nofollow is used by several websites.